etxahun/challenge-me/CONTRIBUTING.md

 If you'd like to submit a site, just fork this repo and create a pull request containing:

-1. The name of the event
+1. The name of the event/site
-2. The date(s) of the event *(not applicable for 'anytime' events - i.e. October, or Second Week of February, Jan 15th, etc)*
+2. The date(s) of the event *(when applicable, i.e. October, Second Week of February, Jan 15th, etc)*
 3. A link for learning more
-4. A brief description
+4. A brief description of the site

 Insert it wherever seems appropriate. *(i.e. specific dates, periodically, anytime, or something new)*